 One of a medical organization's worst nightmares has become a realization for a Louisiana based hospital system.
-The nightmare trifecta of a privacy breach, identity theft with the intent to create fraudulent checks issued underneath almost 500 patient's name became a realization for the hospital system on November 14, 2012.
+The nightmare trifecta of a privacy breach, identity theft, and the intent to create fraudulent checks issued underneath almost 500 patient's name became a reality for the hospital system on November 14, 2012.

 Privacy Breach, Identity Theft and Fraudulent Checks

 According to the Healthcare Journal of Baton Rouge, law enforcement agencies notified the hospital's administration that one of the hospital's own employees had been accessing images of patients' personal checks to the hospitals to steal the information for creating fraudulent checks.
 With the full cooperation of the hospital, authorities believe the now former employee began the criminal activity as early as January 2012.
 The information that was illegally accessed through the privacy breach differed between each victim.
 The patient's protected health information (PHI) records were accessed for personal information such as checking account numbers, date of birth and social security numbers.